Click the boxes around "The Beecroft Series"

 Part 5.
 The Fortune Teller of Beecroft (104pp): Abigale ( Angela Bassett or Whoopi Goldberg )

-Note: The first 10 pages of each screenplay can be viewed by clicking the large image on the top left of each individual project page
+Note: The first 10 pages of each screenplay can be viewed by clicking the large image on the top left of each of the five individual project pages, above

-Budget Notes: Parts 1-3 have been fully costed-out at $16.9 million USD, total, if filmed consecutively (individual budget top sheets available on each project page).
-A consolidated budget was prepared, if all three parts were filmed simultaneously, at $15.4 million (top sheet is here; full budget available upon request).
-The net total budget necessary for all three parts would be about $10 million after the application of tax incentives of 30-40%.
+Financials: Parts 1-3 have been fully costed-out at $16.9 million USD, total, if filmed consecutively (individual budget top sheets available on each project page).
+A consolidated budget was prepared, if all three parts were filmed simultaneously, at $15.4 million.
+That budget top sheet is here; full budget available upon request.
+The net total budget necessary for all three parts would be about $10 million after the application of expected tax incentives of 30-40%.
+Also, sales forecasts (based on films of a similar-budget over the past 7 years) can be viewed here.
+Fundraising is active and ongoing.

 Buy the eBook version of the full 5-part series at Amazon or Kobo

-The entire series achieved “Nominee” status (equivalent to “Finalist”) in the Swedish International Film Festival
+The entire series of screenplays achieved Nominee status (equivalent to “Finalist”) in the Swedish International

-(submitted April-July), and The Vampyre of Beecroft was declared the overall Winner for July!
+Film Festival (submitted April-July), and The Vampyre of Beecroft was declared the overall Winner for July

 Click an image below to open a different title